 - CSS (an acronym for Cascading Style Sheets) is a sister language to HTML.
 While HTML controls page layouts, CSS is used to (surprise!)
 STYLE those formatted pages.
 CSS defines things like a page’s fonts, background colors, and paragraph formatting.

 These two languages alone are enough start coding basic, static, websites—which can put you on the road to doing your first paid development work.
-And for some extra good news, through courses like our Front End Developer Blueprint, both of these languages can be learned in a matter of weeks.
+And for some extra good news, through courses like our Front End Developer Course, both of these languages can be learned in a matter of weeks.

 This means that someone with zero coding skills can put together a WordPress site with premade WordPress themes and templates.
 However, with languages like HTML and CSS, you can create your own themes and modify existing ones, turning WordPress into a powerful tool for website customization.